 Paying attention to your employee performances will allow you to optimize your labor; and provide your clients with the best service and experience you and your team can offer.

 On top of paying attention of your employee’s performances, actually get to know them!
-Getting to know your employee’s will allow you to properly plan your restaurant employee schedule.
+Getting to know your employee’s will allow you to properly plan your hourly employee schedule.
 If your assistant manager is almost complete her school program, maybe offer her a long term position.
 If your server is planning on studying abroad for the summer, you can prepare for their departure and hire more servers to cover her role.